 My daughter/son is a first-year student at USU and already diagnosed with depression and needs medication monitoring.
 Where do they go?

-Your Student can request an appointment with a counselor at CPAS to discuss referral sources for ongoing psychiatric support and medication monitoring.
+Your Student can request an appointment with a counselor at CAPS to discuss referral sources for ongoing psychiatric support and medication monitoring.
 Appropriate referrals will be suggested given a variety of factors, i.e. insurance plans, financial needs, etc. It is important that your student does not run out of medication prior to being evaluated by a psychiatrist.
 We often recommend students participate in individual counseling while taking medication as well.

 What can I do if I suspect my daughter/son could benefit from professional help and support?